Top 5 Occupational Therapy Models To Know

 - Planned actions

-Task analysis is a big part of using the CDM with patients.
+Task analysis is a big part of using the Cognitive Disabilities Model with your patients.
 This involves breaking down activities, which allows therapists to clearly identify deficits and categorize each patients’ cognitive abilities according to the levels above.
 From here, therapists can modify tasks to meet the needs of each patient.
 This process is done continually, since patients may display varying needs from day to day depending on the status of their condition.

 This model also helps with treatment planning and setting goals.
 Therapists can structure a plan of care in a way that facilitates a patient’s engagement and progress toward the next cognitive level, if this is appropriate and realistic.